apiverve/spamdetector.Python-API/README.md

 Spam Detector API
 ============

 Spam Detector is a simple tool for detecting spam in a text.
-It returns the spam score and the spam label.
+It utilize an email address or IP address to validate the given text against the spam database.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)